-Intro to the Curriculum
+Introduction to the Curriculum

 Welcome to the multiplexed tissue imaging technology series!
 This webinar series will provide unique insight into the active multiplex tissue imaging pipeline used to create the HTA.
 The goal of these talks is to introduce members of the scientific community to our pipelines in the hope of inspiring collaboration, method sharing, and innovation.
-Click the expand button to see videos and related resources.

 Overview of Multiplex Tissue Imaging